Alvin "Shipwreck" Kelly

-Aloysius Anthony Kelly, popularly known as Alvin "Shipwreck" Kelly (May 11, 1893 [some accounts say 1885] – October 11, 1952), was a pole sitter who achieved fame in the 1920s and 1930s, sitting for days at a time on elevated perches throughout the United States.
+Aloysius Anthony Kelly (May 11, 1893 (Note: Some accounts give Kelly's birth year as 1885.) – October 11, 1952), popularly known as Alvin "Shipwreck" Kelly, was an American pole sitter who achieved fame in the 1920s and 1930s, sitting for days at a time on elevated perches throughout the United States.

 Early life

 Kelly was born in Manhattan's Hell's Kitchen neighborhood.
 His mother died during childbirth and his father died before he was born.
 He ran away and went to sea at the age of 13, and changed his name to Alvin.
 In his early years he worked as a steelworker, steeplejack, high diver, boxer and movie double.
 He was also a licensed pilot who performed aerial stunts.
 He served as an ensign in the U.S. Naval Auxiliary Reserve during World War I, serving from May 1918 to September 1921.
 During the war he served on the USS Edgar F. Luckenbach.